dflook/terraform-github-actions/terraform-fmt-check/README.md

 * `TERRAFORM_CLOUD_TOKENS`

-  For the purpose of detecting the terraform version to use from a TFC/E backend.
+  For the purpose of detecting the Terraform version to use from a cloud backend.
-  API tokens for terraform cloud hosts, of the form `<host>=<token>`.
+  API tokens for cloud hosts, of the form `<host>=<token>`.
 Multiple tokens may be specified, one per line.
   These tokens may be used with the `remote` backend and for fetching required modules from the registry.

-  e.g for terraform cloud:
+  e.g:
   ```yaml
   env:
     TERRAFORM_CLOUD_TOKENS: app.terraform.io=${{ secrets.TF_CLOUD_TOKEN }}
   ```

-  With Terraform Enterprise or other registries:
+  With other registries:
   ```yaml
   env:
     TERRAFORM_CLOUD_TOKENS: |